 Q: How long should I fry the Jalebi?

-A: Fry the Jalebi until they turn golden brown in color.
+A: Fry this until they turn golden brown.
 The frying time may vary, but it typically takes around 2-3 minutes per batch.
 Ensure that the Jalebi is cooked evenly on both sides.

 Q: How do I soak the Jalebi in sugar syrup?